-However, the law also allows the right to apply for citizenship in the case in which the spouses live permanently abroad, but have been married for minimum 3 years (additional documentation must be offered in this case).
+However, the law also allows the right to apply for citizenship in the case in which the spouses live permanently abroad but have been married for a minimum of 3 years (additional documentation must be offered in this case).

 Therefore, for the 2nd scenario, the foreigner does not have to present a Cypriot residence permit.
 Please mind that a processing fee is imposed in this case as well, but the applicants for citizenship by marriage will pay a reduced fee of EUR 300.